bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="That's It!" />
 </p>

-You&apos;ve completed this project.
-Here on this slide, you can see the full script with everything in it that we needed.
+<p>You&apos;ve completed this project.
+Here on this slide, you can see the full
+script with everything in it that we needed.
 You can see I left the else statements in here, I don&apos;t really need this, this is actually the longer version of it.
-We&apos;ve got a full version of that script and you could use this on your websites and compare this to what we did with the jQuery versions.
+We&apos;ve got a full version of that script and you could use this on your websites and compare this to what we did with the jQuery versions.</p>

-Now if you want a challenge, try to make the version of the JavaScript slider work where the slides don&apos;t go all the way back to the beginning or go all the way back to the end when you get to the end, make it so that it wraps around to the second version of the jQuery script but just with JavaScript.
+<p>Now if you want a challenge, try to make the version of the JavaScript slider
+work where the slides don&apos;t go all the way back to the beginning or go all the way back to the end when you get to the end, make it so that it wraps around to the second version of the jQuery script but just with JavaScript.
-Hopefully, that will work.
+Hopefully, that will work.</p>

 <h3>PDF of Presentation</h3>